 {{tags.TAG_NAME}}

 .
 There are two types of tags:Entity-related tags: For infrastructure conditions only.
 You can find available entity-related tags by going to the entity explorer and looking under a service's Metadata and tags, or by viewing incident details.
-Here's an example of using tags in a custom incident description:
+Here's an example of using tags in a description template:

 FACET